sauravbedwal/autoBitProject/README.md

 import { faPlus } from '@fortawesome/free-solid-svg-icons';
 ```

-- Bootstrap is used via npm installation, no CDN needed.
+- Bootstrap is used via npm installation, CDN is there in index.html inside <head></head>.
 - Icons like `faSignal`, `faDownload`, `faUpload` are from `@fortawesome/free-solid-svg-icons`.

 ---